Softmax function: Neural networks

 Here, the Kronecker delta is used for simplicity (cf. the derivative of a sigmoid function, being expressed via the function itself).

-In order to achieve stable numerical computations of the derivative, one often subtracts a constant from the input vector.
-In theory, this does not change the output, and neither the derivative.
-But it is more stable as it can control explicitly the largest value computed in each exponent.
+To ensure stable numerical computations subtracting the maximum value from the input tuple is common.
+This approach, while not altering the output or the derivative theoretically, enhances stability by directly controlling the maximum exponent value computed.

 If the function is scaled with the parameter $\beta$, then these expressions must be multiplied by $\beta$.

 See multinomial logit for a probability model which uses the softmax activation function.

 Reinforcement learning

 In the field of reinforcement learning, a softmax function can be used to convert values into action probabilities.
 The function commonly used is:

 where the action value $q_t(a)$ corresponds to the expected reward of following action a and $\tau$ is called a temperature parameter (in allusion to statistical mechanics).
 For high temperatures ($\tau \to \infty$), all actions have nearly the same probability and the lower the temperature, the more expected rewards affect the probability.
 For a low temperature ($\tau \to 0^+$), the probability of the action with the highest expected reward tends to 1.